WuWanyu98/ONVE/README.md

 ---

 ## 📚 Citation
-If you find this repo useful, please cite our works:
+If you find this repo useful, please consider to cite our works:
 ```
 @article{wu2024overall,
   title={For Overall Nighttime Visibility: Integrate Irregular Glow Removal with Glow-aware Enhancement},